"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Ashutosh Acharya.
 High school students' participation in sporting activity and their personality variables: An analysis.
-International Journal of Physical Education, Sports and Health.
-2017; 4(2): 16-18.
+Int J Phys Educ Sports Health 2017;4(2):16-18.